The Ark in Space: In print

 A novelisation of this serial, written by Ian Marter, was published by Target Books in 1977.
 It was subsequently reprinted by Virgin Publishing in 1991 with a new cover.
 BBC Books also reprinted the book in 2012 in an edition featuring an introduction by Steven Moffat.
 This was Marter's first novelisation for Target; he would go on to write seven more.
 Marter had wanted to correct some logical problems he had found in the story.
 He considered writing in first person from Harry's point of view, but abandoned this when he realised that many important plot points took place when Harry was not present.
 Notably, Marter changed the spelling of "Wirrn" to "Wirrrn".
 Marter alters the ending so that the travellers leave in the TARDIS.

 Home media

-The Ark in Space was first released on Betamax in 1985 then VHS in 1989 in an omnibus format.
+The Ark in Space was first released on VHS in 1989 in an omnibus format.
 It was then re-released in 1994 in its original episodic format (but the 1999 US release is still in omnibus format).
 It was released on Laserdisc in 1996 in its original episodic format.
 It was released on DVD in the United Kingdom on 8 April 2002.
 It was released for sale on iTunes on 11 August 2008.
 This serial was also released as part of the Doctor Who DVD Files in Issue 90 on 13 June 2012.
 The Ark in Space was released as a special edition DVD on 25 February 2013.